ssbc/ssb-threads/readme.md

 * `opts.threadMaxSize`: optional number (default: Infinity).
 Dictates the maximum amount of messages in each returned thread object.
 Serves for previewing threads, particularly long ones.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.
-* `opts.initiatedOnly`: boolean., default `false`. `true` means only threads which `opts.id` is the profile that started that thread will be emitted, `false` means any thread in which the profile participated will be emitted.
+* `opts.initiatedOnly`: optional boolean (default `false`), where `true` means only threads which `opts.id` is the profile that started that thread will be emitted, `false` means any thread in which the profile participated will be emitted.

 ### `ssb.threads.profileSummary(opts)`